 Home to the “Big Five” and an abundance of other wildlife thriving amidst natural beauty, Kruger and its popular surrounding private game reserves of Sabi Sands and Timbavati invite guests to experience the thrill of the bush, the vast open spaces, and the bliss the quiet environment brings.

 Safaris start early and end within hours of the African sun setting, as you embark on closed- or open-vehicle game drives.
-Lap up the luxury of your safari accommodations, often described as “art galleries of the bush” and each with its own unique appeal, and bask in the excitement of simply being on safari in one of the country’s key provinces.
+Lap up the luxury of your safari accommodations, often described as “art galleries of the bush”, each with its own unique appeal, and bask in the excitement of simply being on safari in one of the country’s key provinces.

 Highlights: Kruger National Park • Sabi Sands Private Game Reserve • Timbavati Private Game Reserve • Klaserie Game Reserve • Thornybush Game Reserve